Audio interfaces are a MUST if you want good sound quality!

 Audient and Focusrite: Brand Showdown

-Okay, so we know every feature each brand offers.
+Okay, so now you know every feature each brand offers.
 They share similar characteristics, and both have ASIO drivers.

 Focusrite’s pricing ranges from $109 to $759 for the Scarlett line on their official website.
 For the Clarett+ line, the pricing ranges from $579 to $1,000.